hddyyyb/MGCR/README.md

 Published in dasfaa2023

 #### Dataset Descriptions:
-Due to privacy protection, we cannot publish the original student enrollment dataset.
-However, here we provide a subset of the dataset as a format example for processing code.
+ We provide a subset of the dataset as a format example for processing code.
+However, we cannot publish the original dataset due to privacy protection.
 ### Steps for Runing the Code
 #### Environment Prerequisites:
 * python3.6